life-itself/lifeitself.org/content/learn/cultural-evolution.md

 image: /assets/images/culturology-series-banner.jpg
 ---

-> Through understanding what has and what continues to shape our culture and how culture can evolve we can consciously contribute to creating wiser, weller ones.
+> Understanding how culture has and can evolve helps us see how we can consciously cultivate new cultures and contribute to a wiser, weller world.

 Cultural Evolution is a new science that provides greater understanding of our collective development and potential.
-This is essential context for us to take aligned action that works to cultivate healthier societies and the paradigm shift we need.
+This is essential context for us to take aligned action that works to cultivate healthier societies and the [[/learn/second-renaissance|paradigm shift we need]].
 **By the end of this page you will know:**

-- What is cultural evolution and culturology
+- What is cultural evolution and "culturology"
 - The factors that have and continue to shape our cultures and their success or failure
 - How WEIRD (western educated industrialized rich and democratice) and non-WEIRD cultures differ and what we can learn from both
 - Where we can go to next